ABZ-Aaron/Portfolio/README.md

 *Python | PostgreSQL | Docker | Terraform | Google Cloud Platform | Kafka*

-This is an online zoomcamp/bootcamp I've recently completed.
+This is an online zoomcamp/bootcamp I recently completed.
 This was a great opportunity for me to develop my skills, and learn new technologies and tools.
+I tracked most of my progress here.

 ## [SQL Twitter Tutorials](https://github.com/ABZ-Aaron/SQL-Tutorials)